wbushey/wbushey.github.io/_posts/2011-09-02-a-national-priority-of-clear-notice.md

   - Privacy
 ---
 > <p class="MsoQuote">
->   “… there is no way we should do business with companies that have agreements with stealth provisions and that aren't intelligible.
+>   "… there is no way we should do business with companies that have agreements with stealth provisions and that aren't intelligible.
 So how are we going to change the world?
-Make clarity, transparency, and simplicity a national priority.”
+Make clarity, transparency, and simplicity a national priority."
 > </p>

 <p class="MsoQuote">